Nobody Like's not Getting Paid

 What is the Current late Payment Interest Rate?

-Penalty interest due for late payments should be calculated on a daily basis.
+Penalty interest due for late payments should be calculated daily.

-Unless otherwise specified in an agreed contract, the penalty rate is the European Central Bank main refinancing rate plus 8 percentage points.
+Unless otherwise specified in an agreed contract, the penalty rate is the European Central Bank's primary refinancing rate plus 8 percentage points.

-The ECB rates in force on 1 January and 1 July apply for the following six months in each year.
-Only one ECB rate will apply to a late payment – that is the ECB rate in force on the payment date.
+The ECB rates in force on 1 January and 1 July apply for the following six months each year.
+Only one ECB rate will apply to late payments – the ECB rate in force on the payment date.

 How to Calculate Late Payment Interest

 To calculate the interest due on a late payment, the amount of the debt should be multiplied by the number of days for which the payment is late, multiplied by daily late payment interest rate in operation on the date the payment became overdue.